 I think that detection and recognition of patterns are the most essential in it.

 There is much more information in the visible world than we are able or need to use.

-An important function of any visual system is to select the important and ignore irrelevant aspects of the world.
+An important function of any visual system is to select relevant and ignore irrelevant aspects of the world.

 The mechanisms that mediate the selection are named “attention”.

 Many of my studies are in some way related to that.

 Another frequent keyword is “crowding” - deterioration of perception when several objects are located close to each other,